-The Catholic Social & Political Thought initiative is devoted to the investigation of Catholicism’s rich intellectual and cultural heritage.
+The Catholic Social & Political Thought initiative invites students to investigate Catholicism’s rich intellectual and cultural heritage.
 From art and architecture to poetry and literature, from food and environmentalism to economic and political thought, the CSPT initiative continues the UW’s ecumenic and public spirit by promoting the teaching, research, and critical investigation of the Catholic tradition by engaging a diverse audience, both secular and religious.

 Ongoing Events

 (Reading group topics change each semester.
-Past topics have included St. Augustine’s Confessions; Catholic short stories; and a survey of social encyclicals.)
+Past topics have included readings by C.S.
+Lewis, Catholic short stories, and a survey of social encyclicals.)

 Classes